Query Processing on Tensor Computation Runtimes: Evaluation

 \evalPortabilityTable

-\stitle{Data Conversion.} As shown in \cref{tbl:evalOverheadTable}, data conversion time can go from adding less than 1\% over the execution time to over 70\%, with a median of 1.25\%.
+\eat{ \stitle{Data Conversion.} Data conversion time can go from adding less than 1\% over the execution time to over 70\%, with a median of 1.25\%.
 This is because data conversion time is strictly data type- and query-dependent.
-Data conversion is data-type dependent because numerical types are zero-copy, while string and date types require conversion to numerical types, which is more expensive.
-Data conversion is also query dependent because \system pushes projections into the data conversion step so that only the columns that are actually used in the query get converted.
-GPU execution does not require any specific data conversion (differently than other GPU-based systems), although it adds some data movement costs.
+It is data-type dependent because numerical types are zero-copy, while string and date types require conversion to numerical types, which is more expensive.
+It is also query dependent because \system pushes projections into the data conversion step so that only the columns that are used in the query get converted.
+GPU execution does not require any more specific data conversion, although it adds some data movement costs.

 \stitle{GPU Data Movement.} In general, moving data to the GPU is a costly operation because it has to go through the PCIe which has low bandwidth.
-As shown in \cref{tbl:evalOverheadTable}, data movement can add up to 55\% on top of the execution time, with a median of 19\%.
+Data movement can add up to 55\% on top of the execution time, with a median of 19\%. }